 Average Car Insurance Premiums for High-Risk Drivers in Colorado

 If you are determined to be at fault in a car crash or found guilty of a vehicular infraction, your car insurance costs are bound to rise.
 The more infractions you accumulate, the pricier your car insurance policy gets.

 In Colorado, your first minor at-fault crash results in an additional $619.06 per year in car insurance payments.
 A DWI — considered one of the most serious driving violations — could raise your annual car insurance costs in Colorado by an average of $695.35.

 |At-Fault Accident ($1,000-$2,000)||$2,084.29|

 |Speeding (16-20 MPH > limit)||$1,736.37|

-If your car insurance premiums cost more than average, it's worth policy shopping to find affordable insurance coverage that meets your requirements.
+If you're saddled with high car insurance costs, consider policy shopping to find cheap insurance coverage that covers your vehicle appropriately.

 Average Car Insurance Prices by Coverage in Colorado